anuragShingare30/Solidity-Guide/Ethereum.md

 }

-// ANOTHER WAY TO USE STRUCT
+// ANOTHER WAY TO USE STRUCT.

 PaymentReceipt public payment;
 payment.from = msg.sender;